I've been fit for golf clubs before, however I have never

 A little bit of background on me, I’ve been writing about golf equipment since 2004.
-I’m the ultimate golf geek, and it still feels like Christmas when a a long brown box arrives at my door, as I know there will be some new golf clubs to try.
-In that time I’ve watched men in crash helmets and tape measures run out on to a driving range when Henrik Stenson was testing clubs to verify launch monitor numbers.
+I’m the ultimate golf geek, and it still feels like Christmas when a long brown box arrives at my door, as I know there will be some new golf clubs to try.
+In that time I’ve watched men in crash helmets and tape measures run out onto a driving range when Henrik Stenson was testing clubs to verify launch monitor numbers.
 I’ve had wedges made for me by Roger Cleveland, and been beaten on the putting green by Bob Bettinardi.
 I’ve been fit loads of times, irons here, drivers there.
 But I’ve never been through a professional golf club fitting for my whole bag like this before, in a totally brand agnostic way.
 This isn't being fit like a tour pro.
 It’s better.
 I’ll explain.

 I've never been fit for 14 golf clubs together, a set built for my specific swing flaws and strengths, with every club in the set working together to offer proper gapping.
-But not only gapping but to help me hit the shots I like to hit.
+But not only gapping, but to help me hit the shots I like to hit.
 And to think all 14 of those clubs are going to come from one manufacturer is a little bit short sighted.
 Having hit clubs from every brand I believe there is a lot of good equipment out there but going through the Precision Golf fitting process has made me realise that there is still room for certain clubs to stand out head and shoulders performance wise.
 For me.
 And that's the key, it won’t be the same 14 clubs for everyone.

-Ability wise, I've not had official handicap for a few years my last official handicap was 9, I’ve been as low as 7 and realistically I’m about 12 at the moment.
+Ability wise, I've not had official handicap for a few years.
+My last official handicap was 9, I’ve been as low as 7 and realistically I’m about 12 at the moment.
 I can hit the ball decently just not as far as I'd like to.
 I've got a relatively short backswing, make an aggressive move from the top, and don't make much use of my lower body.
 It flatters to deceive by looking like I hit it hard, but in reality I struggle to hit it out of my shadow!
 In recent years I've not played as much golf and the small forged irons I have previously enjoyed using just don't offer enough help anymore.
-I went into my golf club fitting knowing I wanted to try some more forgiving that helps with maintaining ball speed on misses.
+I went into my custom golf club fitting knowing I wanted to try something more forgiving that helps with maintaining ball speed on misses.
 Traditionally that would have meant a set of offset game improvement irons but the golf market has changed in recent years.
-Golfers don't seem to be letting there egos get in the way of the equipment they choose.
-There are now forgiving options that aren't oversized and massively offset and look like a players golf club behind the ball.
+Golfers don't seem to be letting their egos get in the way of the equipment they choose.
+There are now forgiving options that aren't oversized and massively offset and look like a player's golf club behind the ball.

-The session started with Simon taking measurements of all my golf clubs, measuring lie angle, loft, shaft length, total club weight, and swing weight.
+The session started with Simon taking measurements of all my golf clubs, measuring lie angle, loft, shaft length, total club weight and swing weight.
 Straight away we found the Wilson C300 iron heads I'd been testing recently to swing weight in between D5 and D6, which is far too heavy and this was proven once I hit some warm up shots with the clubs, the club getting stuck behind the hands on the way through.
 The clubs were working against my golf swing.

 I think that's a key point to this process.
 A good golfer will find a way to make a set of clubs work for them.
 But rather than adapting your swing to your clubs, your clubs should be built to maximise your swing.
 By having a set built for your golf swing, you have one less thing to worry about.
 If you can trust your equipment the only thing left to worry about is yourself.
 That can only build consistency for your individual golf swing and then you have to accept when a bad swing is your fault and not blame the equipment.
 It’s so important to ensure that you’re receiving the best professional golf club fitting available; you should be reassured knowing that the clubs you leave with are those best suited to you.